Standing Up to The Sixth Extinction

 The consultant who had helped create a causal-loop system diagram of why renewables were not taking off had concluded that these factors were all inter-related and needed to be dealt with in parallel.
 They needed a facilitator to help create the strategies of the four working groups.

-I remembered that for several years now when asked about my core motivation—my life purpose— I’ve found myself saying that it is to “help midwife the coming ecological paradigm,” which I think is already being born but hardly dominant.
+I remembered as I reflected that for several years now when asked about my core motivation—my life purpose— I’ve found myself saying that it is to “help midwife the coming ecological paradigm.”
 I perceive that we are in a shift that historians will eventually compare to the Copernican revolution—moving from engineering oriented/materialistic thinking to a more biologic, open systems approach, which will include but transcend the old paradigm, as new ones do.
-I also suspect that the shift will take years or centuries, as all such shifts have taken historically.
+I also suspect that the shift will take years or centuries, as all such shifts have taken historically, and while already emerging in many places is hardly dominant.
 “We will live into this new way of thinking and relating, or we won’t,” I can remember saying in various workshops.
+To evoke a birthing metaphor, I feel that these last few years, with global warming directly impacting my home state of California in the form of volatile weather and fierce firestorms, that the baby of this new paradigm is crowning.
+It needs help.

+I now ask myself, “What kind of scaffolding in writing and image could possibly help us all face this ‘problem’ of the sixth extinction?”
 I put “problem” in quotes to signify that the real problem isn’t the biological problem of a die-off of 50% of the world’s species in this century, as hard as that will be to cope with.
-The “problem” is that the vast majority of people don’t have the perceptual or thinking tools, or motivation to even imagine a different way of living that is actually ecologically sustainable.
-This lack will accelerate the extinction as a result, and for sure ensure that anger and mistrust accompany the change.
+The “problem” is that the vast majority of people on this planet, at least in the Western world, don’t have the perceptual or thinking tools, or motivation to even imagine a different way of living that is actually ecologically sustainable.
+This lack could accelerate the extinction as a result, and for sure ensure that anger and mistrust will accompany the change.
+Crist argues that what we don’t have this time is time.
+It’s happening now.

-I’m not sure I have the tools either.
+I’m not sure yet what I can do personally.
 Will I be part of the acceleration?
-Crist argues we don’t have time this time.

 I notice as I write that I keep thinking about Gretta Thunberg, the young Swedish girl who has ignited a youth revolution in response to the climate crisis.
 Did she know what she was doing?
 I don’t think so.
 She simply had the courage to speak her feelings and do so in a public forum, and open to a movement, a collaboration that would far transcend her.